Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Hungary to Reykjavik (Keflavik)

 Budapest is the only city in Hungary with direct flights to Reykjavik (Keflavik).
 From Budapest, direct flights are offered by Wizz Air.
+This is a seasonal route that starts in April and ends in October.

 Flights from Ireland to Reykjavik (Keflavik)